morgankenyon/WabbyLang/README.md

 # WabbyLang

-A language targeting WASM.
+WabbyLang - A language that compiles to WASM bytecode.

-An experimental language/compiler targeting WASM as it's runtime.
+This is currently an experimental language/compiler targeting WASM as it's runtime.

 Compiler is currently written in F#.